 - 2005 North Plaza St. NW, Albuquerque, NM

-- San Felipe de Neri,.
-Romero St NW and N Plaza St. NW.
-Behind the church.
+- San Felipe de Neri, Romero St NW and N Plaza St. NW.
+Front right corner facing the church.

 Visitor Tips and News About Cottonwood Madonna - Virgin of the Tree